 Magento earlier also lacked any such reporting feature but with Magento 2.2 we have an advanced reporting feature that can easily be set up with the dashboard to provide relevant data and BI inputs.
 This reporting feature has the power of Magento BI which is a cloud-based business intelligence service of Magento.
 Shopify Plus reports lack the depth of business analytics and intelligence compared to Magento.

-Magento vs Shopify: Customisation Options
+Magento vs Shopify: Customization Options

-As far as customisation with features and flexibility is concerned, Magento 2 is way ahead of Shopify Plus.
+As far as customization with features and flexibility is concerned, Magento 2 is way ahead of Shopify Plus.
 In case your ecommerce website never needs to opt beyond the average features found in most ecommerce sites, Shopify comes as a neat option with great performance and cost advantages.
 But if you want to build a very unique ecommerce website with a lot of custom features over and above the regular ones, Magento comes as a better choice.

 When you have hundreds of product categories and a very busy website allowing a multitude of customer-centric promotion and sales options, you do not need to think twice about choosing Magento.
 Magento offers the widest range of extensions and plugins to incorporate all kinds of features to give your ecommerce store a unique look and feel.
-Large business conglomerates mainly prefer Magento for the huge and unparalleled customisation options with flexible Magento features and integration capabilities.
+Large business conglomerates mainly prefer Magento for the huge and unparalleled customization options with flexible Magento features and integration capabilities.

 Magento vs Shopify: Scalability